loic425/PagerfantaBundle/docs/views.md

 ## Default Views

-All of the views provided in the `pagerfanta/pagerfanta` are available by default for use with this bundle.
+All of the views provided in the `pagerfanta/core` package are available by default for use with this bundle.

 The below table lists the view names and the corresponding class.